Toa Payoh MRT station: Station details

 Toa Payoh serves the North–South Line (NSL) and is between the Braddell and Novena stations.
 The official station code is NS19.
 When it opened, it had the station code of N6 before being changed to its current station code in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
 Like all the stations of the NSL, the station is operated by SMRT Trains.
 The station operates between 5:41 am and 12:25 am daily.
 Train frequencies vary from 2.5 to 5.0 minutes.

 The station has four entrances serving the Toa Payoh area.
 Toa Payoh means "big swamp" in the Hokkien dialect.
 The name is a reference to the large swampy area which existed prior to the development of Chinese market gardens there.
-Surrounding landmarks include the Toa Payoh Bus Interchange, HDB Hub, Toa Payoh Public Library, Toa Payoh Stadium, Toa Payoh Swimming complex and the CHIJ Primary and Secondary Schools.
+Surrounding landmarks include the Toa Payoh Bus Interchange, HDB Hub, Toa Payoh Library, Toa Payoh Stadium, Toa Payoh Swimming complex and the CHIJ Primary and Secondary Schools.
 The station is also next to two churches: the Church of the Risen Christ and Toa Payoh Methodist Church.

 The underground station has a concourse on the upper level and the platforms on the lower level.
 Like many stations on the initial MRT network, Toa Payoh has an island platform.
 Toa Payoh is also one of the few stations on the initial network to have a double-height ceiling.
 The wide platforms and entrances were designed to accommodate huge crowds.

 Toa Payoh station has a bright yellow colour scheme for the pillars and canopies.
 Along the 50 m concourse, the station features a "rainbow dressing" mural consisting of 15,000 tiles in various colours.
 The rainbow mural was intended to reflect the masses of people of various racial backgrounds moving together in harmony.

 As part of SMRT's Comic Connect, a public art showcase of heritage-themed murals, the station displays The Toa Payoh Story by James Suresh, Sayed Ismail and Suki Chong.
-The 7 m long artwork depicts various landmarks of the Toa Payoh area, including the dragon playground, Shuang Lin Monastery, and the Toa Payoh Public Library.
+The 7 m long artwork depicts various landmarks of the Toa Payoh area, including the dragon playground, Shuang Lin Monastery, and the Toa Payoh Library.
 The mural includes the depiction of Seah Eu Chin, a businessman and landowner of the area.
 As Toa Payoh was the first town developed by the Housing and Development Board, the artists intended for the mural to tie the area's significance to major milestones in Singapore's history.
 Furthermore, they used sepia tones to "take the mural back in time" as well as making the drawing as realistic as possible to draw attention to its tiny details.